Program offered summer only

 Out and About Playgroup

 Join a team of therapists once a week for an hour and fifteen minutes of guided play that target your child’s therapy goals in a therapeutic playgroup.
 The playgroup will meet at a variety of locations in Birmingham area and offer families the opportunity to meet and get to know other Bell Center families.
-Previously offered during the summer months this program was so successful we are now offering it to toddlers during the school year.
 Parents should plan on attending playgroup with their child.

 Sensory and Skill Group

-Pre-literacy skills and a variety of sensory experiences will be the focus of this one hour and thirty minute class that meets once a week.
+Pre-literacy skills and a variety of sensory experiences will be the focus of this class.
 Small group instruction will be based on the preschool Hand Writing Without Tears curriculum and will also include movement and sensory activities.
 Parents will be given an informational hand out each week regarding the carryover of skills into the home environment.
 There are prerequisites for participating in this program; please meet with your child’s team to determine if this program is developmentally appropriate for your child.

 Stay and Say Playgroup